-- 1. A resit of an examination entails in principle the second or, in predetermined cases, third or fourth opportunity in an academic year for students to take an examination for a course or components thereof, unless explicitly excluded in the syllabus based on the fact that the nature of the course dictates otherwise.
-Per written examination one resit will be offered per academic year. - 2.
-The exclusion of a resit opportunity is only permitted if, by its nature, the assessment takes place within the relevant education period (e.g. participation, presentation). - 3.
+- A resit of an examination entails, in principle, the second or, in predetermined cases, third or fourth opportunity in an academic year for students to take an examination for a course or its components.
+Per written examination one resit will be offered per academic year, unless explicitly excluded in the syllabus on the basis of paragraph 2 of this article. - 2.
+A resit opportunity may only be excluded if, due to their nature, certain components of a course and/or its examination can only be assessed within the relevant education period (e.g. participation, presentation). - 3.
 The syllabus may stipulate (additional) rules regarding the resit of an examination and components of an examination.
-Consequently, the form of the resit of an examination or a component of an examination may differ from the form used for the first sit examination(s). - 4.
+Consequently, the format of the resit of an examination or a component of an examination may differ from that of the first sit examination(s). - 4.
 The last grade obtained will be considered the final grade for the course.
-It is not allowed to take a resit for a course that is already awarded with a pass or a grade of six (6.0) after rounding or higher and the student obtained the ECTS credits for the course.
+It is not allowed to take a resit for a course that is already awarded with a pass or a grade of six (6.0) after rounding or higher and for which the student obtained the ECTS credits for the course.